dasec/ForTrace/README.md

 The reference to this article is: Thomas Göbel, Stephan Maltan, Jan Türr, Harald Baier, and Florian Mann.
 "ForTrace - A holistic forensic data set synthesis framework".
 In: Forensic Science International: Digital Investigation, 40 (2022).

+The agent-less version of ForTrace was published at Digital Forensics Research Workshop '24 (EU).
+The article can be freely downloaded from [Digital Investigation](https://www.sciencedirect.com/science/article/pii/S2666281723002093).

+The reference to this article is: Dennis Wolf, Thomas Göbel, and Harald Baier.
+"Hypervisor-based data synthesis: On its potential to tackle the curse of client-side agent remnants in forensic image generation".
+In: Forensic Science International: Digital Investigation, 48 (2024).

 # What is ForTrace
 ForTrace is a tool that aims towards the automatic generation of traffic through multiple applications.
 Supported applications include Firefox, Thunderbird, Pidgin and a variety of botnet attacks.
 There are further applications